Last updated January 12, 2023

 Purposes of Processing Personal Information

-- Improving the delivery or quality of services or technology to KPMG’s clients (including, but not limited to, for software/machine learning, internal analytics, and benchmarking related to those services or technology);
+• Improving the delivery or quality of services or technology for KPMG and its clients (through the use of artificial intelligence, machine learning, internal analytics, and benchmarking related to those services or technology);

 Sharing and Transfer of Personal Information

-KPMG and our service providers also may use aggregated, de-identified or anonymized data for research and development.
+Our service providers also may use aggregated, deidentified or anonymized data for improving the delivery or quality of services or technology, among other lawful uses and for research and development.
 As set forth above, de-identified or anonymized data does not identify you individually but rather helps to identify trends in preferences and behaviors of Firm Personnel at an aggregate level.

 KPMG may disclose Personal Information to address or respond to requests of, or guidance provided by, government entities, bodies, or agencies, law enforcement agencies, or other entities or organizations, such as public health agencies, authorized by, or otherwise acting or operating pursuant to the lawful direction or authority of, an international, federal, state, or local governmental body, including to meet national security or law enforcement requirements and for health and safety purposes.
 We may also disclose Personal Information where disclosure is required by applicable laws, court orders, government regulations, or other legal process, or where we believe disclosure is necessary or appropriate to protect the rights or safety of KPMG, Firm Personnel, or other third parties.